-If you really want to master difficult topics or perform up to your potential on standardized tests like the MCAT, learning how to apply your knowledge under stress is essential.
-Also, I actually like teaching so I'll always show up with a smile on my face though I of course individually tailor my teaching approach for each of my students.
+If you want to master difficult topics or to perform up to your potential on standardized tests like the MCAT, learning how to apply your knowledge under stress is essential.
+I individually tailor my teaching approach for each of my students to work on their specific areas of opportunity and maximize their performance.
+Also, I actually enjoy teaching so I'll always show up energetic and smiling!
 Whether you just need a little help mastering a subject for a class, or are looking for someone to help you boost your MCAT score up to med school competitiveness, just drop me a line and I'll be happy to talk with you at greater length!

-Simplifies Complicated Subject Matters and Professional — David has been an excellent source in helping to prepare for the MCAT exam.
+David has been an excellent source in helping to prepare for the MCAT exam.
 He has this way to simplify complicated subject matters in a professional manner.
-I would recommend in a heartbeat. ...
+I would recommend in a heartbeat.

 David was able to go through hard MCAT verbal passages with me.
 He guided me through a systematic approach towards reading the passage and being able to identify claims of the passage, relate claims in the passage and delineate the purpose and outline of the passage.
 For answering the questions, he would prompt me to mentally review the important points of the passage before answering questions.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.